 When we neared the men, Keldamar slowed and grabbed hold of my arm at the elbow.
 I was annoyed to break stride, then felt a tremor in his hand.
 One of Keld’s five remaining brothers could be dragging along behind my father, cut up, wounds seeping, and Keld took his time whenever the deathguard appeared.
 I slowed with him.
 Some of the pressure released from my head.
 Keld and I approached the party together, after Dagmar, for it was right Prince Dagmar meet the men first.

 From the back of Agil, my father acknowledged Dagmar with a tight nod, then looked past him to Keld.

 There were two Greuthungi dead for the fires, neither of them were from our clan.
 They hailed from a forest clan to the west of us.
 I thought Keld would be relieved.

 Deaths were normal, especially in summer—the fighting season—the bodies returned to us by younger clansmen of no rank.
 We were the clan of Amal, royal, but we had lost our share of men, too.
 Cousins, all.
 One day they were drinking and laughing and bragging of their exploits.
 Then they weren’t.

 Keld raised his head to the third man on my father’s right, Thiuden, a prince among the forest clans.
-“They earned their place at the table,” Keld said.
+“They earned their place at the table,” Keld said to him.